Updated: Mar 31

 Absolute completion.
 10+10 and 1.
 There have been enough changes to reach a state more permanent, but one that gives birth to a whole new state (1).
 This is a little more complex but very accurate way to approach this number.

 #0 The Fool

 0. The most complex and perfect of all numbers.
 Beginning or end?
-The Fool actually has no number.
+The Fool originally had no number, just like Death had no name.
+That’s changed with RWS.
+But the meaning remains.
 It is both the beginning and the end of the journey (as Tarot never leaves a door simply closed and all endings call for new beginnings).
-0 is infinite and speaks of infinite possibilities, just like the Fool, it is pure Faith made number.
+0 is infinite and speaks of endless possibilities, just like the Fool, it is pure Faith made number.

 ** Justice & Strength are swapped in the RWS and Marseille system.
 Marseille has Justice at number 8 and Strength at 11.
 There’s a little debate around this but RWS is the winner of all recent Tarot trends, that’s a fact.
 You may read that the RWS, putting Justice (balance) in the exact middle of the major arcana, is more logical.
-I could argue that mid-way is where you have already given a lot and still have a long way to go and therefore need all your strength.
-At the end of the day, use the numbers according to the deck you are reading or re-organize your deck as you want it.
-The crucial thing is to be consistent with yourself and know what a number and card mean before you start a spread.
+One could argue that mid-way is where you have already given a lot and still have a long way to go and therefore need all your strength.
+At the end of the day, use the numbers according to the deck you are reading or organize your deck as you want it.
+The important thing is to be consistent with yourself.
+Know what a number and card mean before you start a spread.